Aquerr/ChestRefill/README.md

 It allows admins to create refillable containers that regenerate their content after a specified time.

-Simply place a chest, put items in it, mark it as a refillable chest and that's it!
-You can then update your chest at any time or change how often it should be refilled. :grin:
+Simply place a chest, put items in it, mark it as a refillable container and that's it!
+You can then update your chest at any time or change how often should it be refilled. :grin:

 Check our [Wiki](https://github.com/Aquerr/ChestRefill/wiki) to get to know how everything works!